 - Utilize social media.
 On Twitter give a shout out to Key Club members who go above and beyond.
-Create an album on Facebook highlighting the top ten Key Club members with pictures and a synopsis of his/her hard work.
+Create an album on Facebook highlighting the top ten Key Club members with pictures and a synopsis of each person's hard work.

 - Conduct fundraisers to help March of Dimes.
-Sell purple goodies such as cupcakes, cookies and ice cream and also purple stickers.
+Sell purple goodies such as cupcakes, cookies, ice cream, and purple stickers.

 - Make support cards for premature babies and their families who are in the NICU (Neonatal Intensive Care Unit) of your local hospital.

-- Make nonslip socks or capes for your local Children's Miracle Network Hospital or the Kiwanis Pediatric Trauma Institute.
+- Make capes or nonslip socks for your local Children's Miracle Network Hospital or the Kiwanis Pediatric Trauma Institute.

-Random Acts of Kindness—Challenge every member to complete one random act of kindness, write it down and then give it to a designated club officer.
+Challenge every member to complete one random act of kindness, write it down, and then give it to a designated club officer.
 This officer will then compile a list of all the random acts of kindness the Key Club has rendered.
 Examples of random acts of kindness that can be done include: